paulbradish/awesome-digital-marketing/README.md

   * Task Managers

 - - - -
+## A/B Testing
+### A/B Testing Platforms
+* [Optimizely](https://www.optimizely.com/) - Provides A/B testing and multivariate testing tools, website personalization, and feature toggle capabilities, as well as web content management and digital commerce.
+### A/B Testing Tools
+* [AB testing calculator](https://www.surveymonkey.com/mp/ab-testing-significance-calculator/) - Calculate statistical significance.
+In the context of AB testing experiments, statistical significance is how likely it is that the difference between your experiment’s control version and test version isn’t due to error or random chance.
+This is important to keep in mind any time you are measuring or testing.
 ## Affiliate Management
 __Affiliate Management__ is the act of recruiting new affiliates (or partners) into your program, manage the onboarding process, and ensuring that their audiences are aligned with your target market.
 ### Affiliate Management Services